cran-task-views/FunctionalData/FunctionalData.md

 ### Registering and aligning functional data

+-   `r pkg("elasdics")` provides functions to align curves and to compute mean curves based on the elastic distance defined in the square-root-velocity framework, c.f.
+Steyer et al. (2021) [doi:  10.48550/arXiv.2104.11039](https://doi.org/10.48550/arXiv.2104.11039).
 -   `r pkg("fdasrvf")` performs alignment, PCA, and regression of multidimensional or unidimensional functions using the square-root velocity framework (Srivastava et al., 2011).
 This